tadeasf/facebook_json_message_data_parser_public/README.md

 # README

 ## Why should you use this?
-When you export your personal data from Facebook/Instagram, you will see that the encoding of .json messages you will get sucks.
+When you export your personal data from Facebook/Instagram, you will see that the encoding of the .json messages is not human-readable.
+This script combines and decodes the messages to a human-friendly format, making it easier to read and understand your message history.
-To get your messages in human friendly readable format, you can use this script.
-It works well and is very fast even when you will need to encode a lot of messages
 ## Installation
-To run this script, you will need the following requirements:
-- Python 3.6 or higher
-- tqdm library

-You can install tqdm library by running the following command in your terminal:
+To run this script, you will need Python 3.6 or higher and the tqdm library installed.
+You can install the tqdm library by running the following command in your terminal:

 pip install tqdm

 ## Usage
-1. Insert `message_x.json` files downloaded from Facebook after exporting user data to the `in/` folder.
+1. Export your personal data from Facebook or Instagram, and extract the messages folder from the downloaded data.
+2. Copy the message_x.json files you want to decode to the in/ folder of this script.
 Ideally, one chat thread at a time.
-2. Rename the output files in `batch_decoder.py` accordingly.
-3. Run `decoder_py`.
+3. Run the decoder_py script.
+4. The decoded messages will be saved as one file in the out/ folder.
+5. Put another conversation files inside in/ folder
+6. Repeat

 ## How does it work
-### `decoder_very_fast.py`
-This script is a decoder that reads a file with special characters and converts them to readable characters.
-It extends the `io.FileIO` class and overrides the `read` method to replace Unicode escape sequences with actual characters.

-### `combine_json_files`
-This function combines multiple JSON files into one.
-It loops through all the `.json` files in a folder and appends their contents to a single dictionary, which is then dumped into an output file.
+The decoder_py script uses three functions to combine, decode, and write the messages to separate files.

-### `convert_timestamps`
+### `combine_and_convert_json_files`
-This function converts the `timestamp_ms` field in each message to a more readable timestamp format.
-It reads a JSON file, converts the timestamps in its messages, sorts the messages by timestamp, and writes the updated JSON file to an output file.
+This function combines multiple JSON files into one, converts the timestamp_ms field in each message to a human-readable format, sorts the messages by timestamp, and writes the updated JSON file to the out/ folder.

 ### `batch_decoder.py`
-This script reads all the `.json` files in a folder, decodes special characters, and writes each message to a separate file in a different folder.
-It first calculates the total number of messages in the input directory and updates the progress bar accordingly.
-Then, for each `.json` file, it loads the messages, processes each message, and writes it to an output file.
-The `FacebookIO` class is used to decode special characters.
+This script reads the combined and decoded .json file in the out/ folder, and writes each message to a separate file in the out/decoded/ folder.
+It first calculates the total number of messages in the input file and updates the progress bar accordingly.
+Then, it loads the messages, decodes special characters, and writes each message to an output file.

+### FacebookIO
+The FacebookIO class is used to decode special characters in the JSON messages.
+It extends the io.FileIO class and overrides the read method to replace Unicode escape sequences with actual characters.